 In 2004 this all changed.
 It had long been realised that no two irises were the same.
 They are as individual to you as fingerprints.
 Your left iris pattern has slightly different traits to your right iris pattern.
 Subsequently, it is possible to determine which eye is which.
 Using this as a premise, a company called Bausch and Lomb developed an Iris mapping system.
 This system laid the foundation to recognise irises individually and to track eye movements.

 Once an iris could be mapped and recognised, a world of possibilities opened.
 Using light waves to map an eye made optical aberrations visible.
 This was significant in improving success rates.
 It was also noticed that the iris moves when a patient was horizontal.
 It is believed that this movement affected success rates.

-New software was quickly developed to track eye movements.
+The new software was quickly developed to track eye movements.
 This led to the image of the iris to be superimposed over the eye.
 This gave eye surgeons the ability to target the eye more accurately and make more accurate corrections to vision.

-In fact, for the first time eye surgeons were able to accurately target parts of the iris that needed treatment.
+In fact, for the first time, eye surgeons were able to accurately target parts of the iris that needed treatment.
 This also meant the laser could now be fired for less time.
 When the technology was first introduced the laser was fired for around 20 seconds.
 Previously, a laser was fired for one minute.

 Iris Tracking Technology at AVC